 Turkish and Arabic can be the ones of the hardest languages to learn.
 Each language has its own challenges.

 Turkish is easy to read.
-The Turkish language uses the Latin alphabet, and it uses nearly the same sounds as the original Latin language.
+The Turkish language uses the Latin alphabet and nearly the same sounds as the original Latin language.

 Anyone who knows how to read Latin, Spanish, or Italian can easily read Turkish with a few hours of practice.

 Unlike English, Turkish is always read as it’s written.
 Even English is harder to read because words are not always pronounced as they are written.

 On the other hand, writing and reading in the Arabic alphabet is an art on its own.

 Turkish and Arabic grammar structures of both languages are equally distant from European languages, but Arabic is more similar to European languages because of its articles, gender, and sentence structure.

 The Turkish grammar structure is also very different from Latin languages, yet Turkish has fewer irregularities.
 Turkish grammar has straightforward rules.